anasderkaoui/AutoRCX/My project reports/19th session's report.md

 `sudo mount -t auto /dev/sdb1 [yourmountpoint]` :mount the partition<br />
 `lsblk -f` :verify if the partition is mounted<br />

-After the process of mounting and formating the SD card is complete, now it is time to move user data from /home to /media/storage/home.<br />
+After the process of mounting and formating the SD card is complete, now it is time to **move user data from /home to /media/storage/home**.<br />
 Follow the instructions given bellow:<br />

 Temporarily mount the new partition:<br />